pbroschwitz/teal/README.md

 ### Implicit content and attributes

-If a component does not contain a `$content` variable any content is appended to the component's root element.
+If a component does not contain a `$children` variable all nested content is appended to the component's root element.
 All other unknown parameters are set as attributes.
 This allows you to style HTML elements without having to list all possible attributes.
-See how the following example does neither contain `$content` nor `$href`:
+See how the following example does neither contain `$children` nor `$href`:

 ```
 a {